UniversalAlgebra/universalalgebra.org/docs/flrp/deep.md

 $A_G$.
 For example, if Ltarget​ contains an N5 configuration, then any group G representing Ltarget​ as $\mathrm{Con}(A_G)$ must be such that $A_G$ admits type 1 or 5\.
-This admission of "wilder" types becomes an algebraic property of $A_G$, which then needs to be translated into a cf-IE group property of G. The analysis of $L_7$ in DeMeo's paper implicitly uses such geometric reasoning; for instance, its non-modularity contributes to the derived properties of G.
+This admission of "wilder" types becomes an algebraic property of $A_G$, which then needs to be translated into a cf-IE group property of $G$.
+The analysis of $L_7$ in DeMeo's paper implicitly uses such geometric reasoning; for instance, its non-modularity contributes to the derived properties of $G$.

 ### 3.3.
 The Role of Solvable/Abelian Congruence Quotients and their TCT Type Correlates